thorenscientific/documentation/docs/contributing/forking_publishing.rst

 When you do ``git clone/pull``, by default LFS will also download the binaries at the "smudge" step.
-But we **highly** recommend to change this behaviour to fetch the artifacts on demand by setting globally ``git lfs install --skip-smudge``.
+But we **highly** recommend changing this behavior fetch the artifacts on demand by setting globally ``git lfs install --skip-smudge``.
 It is recommended because it saves a lot of bandwidth and (your precious) time.